Ross Sea protection

 The US, the European Union and 23 other countries including New Zealand will decide in July whether to approve permanent protections for the Ross Sea and for a second area in East Antarctica, or to allow large-scale industrial fishing to continue.

-An attempt last November to create the MPA at a meeting of the Commission for the of Antarctic Marine Living Resources, failed. …
+An attempt last November to create the MPA at a meeting of the Commission for the Conservation of Antarctic Marine Living Resources, failed. …

 Key areas to protect include a full range of marine habitats; from the ice edge to deep oceanic basins.
 The proposal protects the ecologically important features and habitats, including winter ice-free areas, the entire Victoria Coast from McMurdo Sound to Cape Adare, the Balleny Islands, and almost the entire Ross Sea continental shelf.